gamercade-io/gamercade_site/docs/your-first-game/index.md

 # Your First Game

-TODO: A walkthrough using pre-made assets on how to package, import, and run a game
+TODO: A walkthrough using pre-made assets on how to package, import, and run a game.